RainaX/TCS-DataExtraction-Final/README.md

 ## Install the table extraction web application

 a.
 Clone this github repository.
 We saved the folder at path `/home/ubuntu/`.
 You need to modify all python files to replace this path with your own if you saved the folder in another directory.
+Then download the checkpoint file from this link: `https://drive.google.com/file/d/1z21BLmpF-3RgOBrEogRbg0uNZCkMX-Ez/view?usp=sharing` and put it in the github repository.

 b.
 Go to your Apache Tomcat directory and then go to `bin/` folder.
 Run the following command in your shell to start the Tomcat server: